-Under direction; performs work of considerable difficulty in evaluating and treating residents in a physical rehabilitation program; monitors physical therapy assistants and aides in carrying out these programs; performs related work as required.
+Under direction; performs work of considerable difficulty in evaluating and treating residents in a physical rehabilitation program; supervises certified nursing and rehab aides (CNRA) in carrying out these programs; performs related work as required.

 DISTINGUISHING FEATURES OF THE CLASS

 Employees in this class provide Care Center residents with physical rehabilitation programs.
-Technical advice and assistance are given to subordinate personnel; direction is received from the Physical Therapy Supervisor as well as the attending physician.
+Professional and technical advice and assistance are given to facility personnel; direction is received from the Manager of Rehabilitative Therapies as well as the attending physician.

 ESSENTIAL DUTIES AND RESPONSIBILITIES